Lavender Fields Near London: 6 Pretty Purple Days Out This Summer

 Hitchin Lavender offers great views across the countryside.
 Image: Shutterstock

-If you want to know what 25 miles of lavender rows looks like, head to Hertfordshire and wander around in the Hitchin Lavender fields.
+If you want to know what 25 miles of lavender rows looks like, head to Hertfordshire and immerse yourself in the Hitchin Lavender fields, celebrating its 25th anniversary in 2025.

-Entry includes access to the fields, and in previous years, you've been able to pick a bag of lavender to take home with you (extra charge, bring your own scissors).
-Once you've worked up a sweat, lunches, cakes and drinks are available to buy in the cafe in the 17th century barn.
-You're also welcome to bring your own picnic.
+Entry includes access to the fields, and can pick a bag of lavender to take home with you (extra charge, add it to your order when booking, bring your own scissors).
+Lunches, cakes and drinks are available to buy in the cafe in the 17th century barn, which stays open late on Thursday nights serving special sharing platters, with admission to the fields included.

 There's a small museum on site (free entry), with a replica of the Perks & Llewellyn pharmacy, well-known in the 19th century for its lavender products.
 Professional photography is permitted, at an extra cost.

-Open to the public: Lavender fields open 2 July- 4 August 2023.
-Tickets from £6.50 adult/£5 child, can be booked in advance (which is cheaper) although advance booking isn't mandatory.
-The barn, play area and museum open from 5 June 2023 — free entry, no booking required.
+Open to the public: Lavender fields open 21 June-17 August 2025.
+Tickets from £8.91 adult/£6.91 child, can be booked in advance.
+The barn, play area and museum are all open during lavender season — free entry, no booking required.

 Hitchin Lavender, Cadwell Farm, Ickleford, Hertfordshire, SG5 3UA.